 This second course discusses the history of education during the Modern era (1500-present), emphasizing the Reformation, Pietism, Enlightenment, the nineteenth-century development of the nation state and the research university, the rise of the social sciences, and the more recent developments of the twentieth century.

-Classroom Management (EDUC 582C: Methods of Classroom Management; 3 credits)
+The Culture of the Classroom (EDUC 582C: Methods of Classroom Management; 3 credits)